The increasing fragmentation of global science limits the diffusion of ideas: Discussion

 \section{Discussion}

 The international scientific landscape, a complex and dynamic web of knowledge, people and practices, is molded by national interests grounded in historical events, cultural values, political agendas, economics, and technological innovations.
-These same forces shape interactions between nations through incentives for international collaboration, researcher mobility, and knowledge influences.
+These same forces shape interactions between nations through incentives for international collaboration, researcher mobility, and knowledge flows.
 By analyzing more than fifty-seven million scientific publications across 223 countries spanning the period 1990-2022, we provide a large-scale temporal and structural analysis of the collective structure of global scientific recognition.
 We find that the international citation preference network constructed from these publications is shaped by cultural elements, including language and political agreements, and augments insights from the study of scientific collaboration and scientific topics.
 Additionally, we quantify the network's departure from a core-periphery structure and identify five communities corresponding to major global regions, revealing a growing trend towards increased fragmentation.
-We then demonstrate that the international citation preference network imposes limitations on the dissemination of scientific ideas, reflecting a more efficient spread of concepts within a community compared to their transmission between distinct communities.
-Finally, we find evidence that national self-preference is related to publication quality as captured by journal placement, patenting by national residents, and inversely related to the diversity of topics on which the nation publishes.
+Finally, we demonstrate that the international citation preference network captures constraints on the dissemination of scientific ideas, reflecting a more efficient spread of concepts within a community compared to their transmission between distinct communities.

-Our results reveal the collective structure of national citation preferences, complementing the viewpoints offered by collaboration, migration, and citation volume\cite{glanzel_national_2001, leydesdorff2008internationalcollab, wagner_open_2017}.
-While we were able to quantify the magnitude and significance of these preferences, our data is unable to suggest casual mechanisms driving them.
-Additional work is needed to differentiate whether the observed patterns are rooted in cultural differences, topic, accessibility, or objective scientific quality.
-Nevertheless, the resulting model of global recognition reveals interesting features of the international state of scientific discourse.